-The following policies apply to all undergraduate students in the Associate of Science Program.
+The following policies apply to all undergraduate students in the Associate of Science in Nursing program.

-Good Standing.
-The Registrar, using University criteria, attests to the student's good standing.
+Good Standing The registrar, using University criteria, attests to the student's good standing.

-Academic Probation.
-A student will be placed on academic probation when the semester grade-point average is below 2.0 or when the cumulative grade-point average is below 2.0.
+Academic Probation A student will be placed on academic probation when the semester grade-point average is below 2.0 or when the cumulative grade-point average falls below 2.0.
 The grade-point average will be improved in courses related to the area in which deficiencies (unsatisfactory grades) were accrued.
 The grade-point average must exceed 1.65 to enter the second semester, and 2.0 to enter the second year of the nursing major.
 Academic probation will be removed following the semester in which the cumulative average and the semester average are 2.0 or higher.

-Disciplinary Probation.
-This is administered under the Statement of Student Rights and Responsibilities.
+Disciplinary Probation This is administered under the Statement of Student Rights and Responsibilities.

-Dismissal.
-A student may be dismissed from the program when, in the judgment of the Executive Committee, there is lack of progress toward the degree.
-Cause for dismissal will include failure to achieve a 1.65 average at the completion of the first semester, failure to achieve a 2.0 average in any two consecutive semesters, or failure to achieve a cumulative average of 2.0 prior to entering the second year.
-Each module is composed of two corequisite courses: a theory course and a laboratory course.
-Theory and laboratory grades are recorded separately in the nursing major.
+Dismissal A student may be dismissed from the program when, in the judgment of the executive committee, there is lack of progress toward the degree.
+Cause for dismissal will include failure to achieve a 1.65 grade-point average at the completion of the first semester, failure to achieve a 2.0 grade-point average in any two consecutive semesters, or failure to achieve a cumulative grade-point average of 2.0 prior to entering the second year.
+Each module is composed of two corequisite courses: a theory (didactics) course and a laboratory course.
+Theory (didactics) and laboratory grades are recorded separately in the nursing major.